Blackdeer1524/CambridgeDict.py/README.md

 * level - english proficiency level
 * region - region where the current word is mainly used
 * usage - formal/informal/specialized

-# Known issues
-Programm will raise error if:
-* The phrasal verb is on the same page as the same noun-word (for example, [`make up`](https://dictionary.cambridge.org/dictionary/english/make-up))